Cat behaviorist: Education

-In the USA, an ‘Associate Certified Applied Animal Behaviorist’ holds a degree from a college or university.
+In the US, an ‘Associate Certified Applied Animal Behaviorist’ holds a degree from a college or university.
 Animal behavior study is essential, with focus on biological or behavioral science.
 The degree includes a thesis conducted with intense research.
 The coursework requires several credits in ethology, animal behavior, comparative psychology, animal learning, conditioning and animal psychology (experimental psychology).
 Associate behaviorist requirements also need experience along with the education.
 The Animal Behavior Society requires two or more years of experience with applied animal behavior and interaction with particular species.
 At least three letters of recommendation are necessary to prove experience and education.

 Whereas a ‘Certified Applied Animal Behaviorist’ holds a doctoral degree with focus on animal behavior, and possesses five years of experience, or holds a doctorate in veterinary medicine that requires two years of residency in animal behavior and three years of experience in applied animal behavior.
 The coursework and endorsements are identical to the Associate Certified Applied Animal Behaviorist.
 However, a Certified Animal Behaviorist will have to obtain the skills necessary for working closely with a species as a researcher, be an intern or research assistant, and show original creations or interpretations of animal behavior.